ghysrc/EasyMap/README.md

 ### TODO

-- [ ] Demo Project
+- [x] Demo Project
 - [ ] More Features
 - [ ] Cocopods

+### Aboud Demo Project

+I don't suggest to download the demo project.
+The .framework files takes more than 100M, it may slow you down.
 ### Contribute

 - Pull Request is more than welcome
-- Found a bug or need a new feature, feel free to open an issue.
+- Found a bug or need a new feature, feel free to open a issue.

+### License

+MIT